By David Joel Miller

 If you are dependent on others for that feeling of “well done”, you may never get enough sincere praise to meet that need and may always distrust others positive statements about you.

 So if you find it hard to take a compliment, consider what a real true friend might say about you and begin to acknowledge to yourself when you do something correctly.
-Give yourself complements and they will feel natural when offered by others.
+Give yourself compliments and they will feel natural when offered by others.

 When someone does offer you a compliment accept it with a simple “thanks.”
 No need to belittle the compliment with a statement like “it was no big deal.”